Nap0814/Fantasy-Football-Analysis_Website/README.md

 To better capture the underlying patterns in the data and enhance the model's ability to predict player ranks, we introduced several new features:

-- **Total_TD**: Total Touchdown summing from each category, rushing, passing etc.
+- `Total_TD`: Total Touchdown summing from each category, rushing, passing etc.
-- **Touches**: Combines rushing attempts and receptions which are crucial for fantasy production.
+- `Touches`: Combines rushing attempts and receptions which are crucial for fantasy production.
-- **YardsPerTouch**: Measures efficiency per opportunity.
-High efficiency often correlates with better fantasy output and can help differentiate players with similar usage levels.
+- `YardsPerTouch`: Measures efficiency per opportunity.
+Better efficiency leads to better players
-- **CatchRate**: Reflects how often a player successfully catches a target.
-Particularly useful for receivers and tight ends.
+- `CatchRate`: Reflects how often a player successfully catches a target.
-- **TD_PG, RecYards_PG, RushYards_PG**: Normalizing stats per game accounts for variability in games played, which is especially important due to injuries or mid-season trades.
+- `TD_PG, RecYards_PG, RushYards_PG`: Normalizing stats per game accounts for variability in games played, which is especially important due to injuries.
-- **FantPt_PerTouch**: Measures fantasy productivity per opportunity, which helps adjust for volume vs. efficiency.
+- `FantPt_PerTouch`: Measures fantasy productivity per touch.
-- **TeamYearRank**: Ranks a player's fantasy points within their team and season, contextualizing individual performance relative to team role and system.
+- `TeamYearRank`: Ranks a player's fantasy points and how much they contributed to the team.

-These engineered features were designed based on football logic and performance analytics rather than arbitrary selection or outcome-based tuning, making them strong candidates for improving generalization.

----

 ### Modeling Algorithm and Hyperparameter Selection